sproutfund/field-guide/catalytic-funding/managing-funded-projects/multimedia-documentation.md

 ### Pre-production

 The focus of the pre-production phase is preparing for and coordinating the work of media vendors (writers, photographers, videographers).
-It's valuable to keep all the pertinent details in a unique assignment specification for each of your [writing](#template-download--writing-assignment-specification), [photo](#template-download--photo-assignment-specification), and [video](#template-download--video-assignment-specification) projects.

 This is the time to reconnect with the subjects to confirm their participation, describe in detail what the production experience will be like and what will be asked of them, and confirm time, date, and location details.
 If youth are going to be depicted, this is also the time to work with the subject or principal point of contact to secure [media appearance consent releases](#template-download--publicity-consent-and-release).